-- The historical context of, and past government responses to, child maltreatment in tribal communities; - The current research and data available on the risk factors for, and rates of, AI/AN child maltreatment; - The current challenges to tribal program funding and data collection related to AI/AN child maltreatment; - Tribal-state relationships and their impact on efforts to address AI/AN child maltreatment and examples of successful tribal-state collaborations; and - Solutions that are working in tribal and urban AI/AN communities.
+- The historical context of, and past government responses to, child maltreatment in tribal communities: - The current research and data available on the risk factors for, and rates of, AI/AN child maltreatment; - The current challenges to tribal program funding and data collection related to AI/AN child maltreatment; - Tribal-state relationships and their impact on efforts to address AI/AN child maltreatment and examples of successful tribal-state collaborations; and - Solutions that are working in tribal and urban AI/AN communities.

 NICWA is a national American Indian/Alaska Native nonprofit organization located in Portland, Oregon.
 NICWA has almost 40 years of experience providing technical assistance and training to tribes, states, and federal agencies on issues that impact Indian child welfare and children's mental health.
 NICWA provides leadership in the development of public policy that supports tribal self-determination in child welfare and children's mental health systems as well as compliance with the Indian Child Welfare Act (ICWA) (P.L.
 95-608).
-NICWA also engages in research that supports and informs improved services for AI/AN children and families.
-NICWA is the nation's mental health issues.
+NICWA also engages in research that supports and informs improved services for Al/AN children and families.
+NICWA is the nation's most comprehensive source of information on Al/AN child maltreatment, child welfare, and children's mental health issues.